-At Strings, we believe that music can enhance the life of every person, at every age to make the world a better place.
+At Strings, we believe that the arts can enhance the life of every person, at every age to make the world a better place.

-- Strings provides musical access and opportunities to students in the Yampa Valley.
+- Strings provides music and arts access and opportunities to students in the Yampa Valley.

 - No other organization in the area can provide the programming Strings offers.

-Strings School Days is a unique music education program provided by Strings Music Festival at no cost to schools, students, or teachers.
-Annually, the program serves nearly 3,000 K-12 students in 12 schools throughout the Yampa Valley.
+Strings School Days is a unique music and arts education program provided by Strings Music Festival at no cost to schools, students, or teachers.
+Annually, the program serves over 3,000 K-12 students in 14 schools throughout the Yampa Valley.
 The program provides an opportunity for local students to watch, rehearse with, and perform alongside professional musicians.
 Through this program, Strings aims for students to appreciate diverse cultures, develop a broad worldview, and move forward with confidence as arts supporters in their secondary and post-secondary lives.